 Moving to Ann Arbor with his wife Jody in 2006, John forged a unique path in both the music scene and in music education.
 Over the next decade, John developed a nationally recognized and award winning elementary music program with a focus on student ownership, creativity, and technology integration.
 He earned his Masters in Music Education from the University of Michigan in 2015.
 John is currently the chair of the New Directions Committee for the Michigan Music Education Association (MMEA) and on the Development Committee for the Association for Popular Music Education (APME).

-At the same time, John has also been recording, performing and developing his unique style of tabla drumming with groups including the award winning Indian fusion group Sumkali and his current project the C.A.R.Ma.
-Quartet.
+At the same time, John has also been recording, performing and developing his unique style of tabla drumming with many groups including his current project the C.A.R.Ma.
+Quartet with Grammy Award winning Harmonica player Peter Madcat Ruth.
 John has recorded, engineered and produced 20+ albums with various groups (Check out the MUSIC page).
 John is currently working as a performing musician, private and classroom instructor, and freelance Music Education Consultant.

 John is available to provide state certified professional development seminars for Elementary Music Educators in all 50 states through the Bureau of Education and Research (BER)